AxolotlClient/AxolotlClient-waypoints/README.md

 - World and level(/dimension)-specific waypoints
 - Worldmap

-This map mod also features reasonable performance by using map color values of blocks.

 Certain aspects of the mod can be disabled by servers:
 - Whether the minimap is enabled
 - Whether caves may be seen on the world map or the minimap